STEP 1: Choose your Blogging Platform

 When you’re certain that all of this checks out, head to the WordPress download link and download the files.

 You’ll need to first unzip and extract the files, moving them all to the new file.
-Make sure these steps are followed to the letter, otherwise the whole thing won’t work.

 Now, open that file and change these lines: